-- 1. The Public Art Commission (herein referred to as the Commission) shall provide leadership to enhance the experience of public space, be an effective decision-making body to recommend and implement approved Public Art policy and procedures, and maintain thoughtful public participation, outreach, and communications concerning public art. - 2.
-The Commission shall approve all Public Art applications and said approval shall be necessary prior to the installation of public art in the City of Auburn unless exempted by the terms of this Ordinance. - 3.
-The Commission shall initiate and develop proposals to receive recommendations and to solicit contributions for additions to the existing collection of Public Art. - 4.
-The Commission shall be responsible for the development and oversight of a Public Art Plan including criteria and guidelines for the selection, acquisition, exhibition, and display of new Public Art, either temporary or permanent.
+- (1) The Public Art Commission (herein referred to as the Commission) shall provide leadership to enhance the experience of public space, be an effective decision-making body to recommend and implement approved Public Art policy and procedures, and maintain thoughtful public participation, outreach, and communications concerning public art. - (2) The Commission shall approve all public art applications and said approval shall be necessary prior to the installation of public art in the City of Auburn unless exempted by the terms of this chapter. - (3) The Commission shall initiate and develop proposals to receive recommendations and to solicit contributions for additions to the existing collection of public art. - (4) The Commission shall be responsible for the development and oversight of a Public Art Plan including criteria and guidelines for the selection, acquisition, exhibition, and display of new public art, either temporary or permanent.
 The criteria and guidelines shall relate but are not limited to economic feasibility, maintenance, security, and aesthetics.
-No Public Art shall be acquired, loaned, or installed, nor shall existing Public Art be deaccessioned or removed from public places without prior review by the Commission. - 5.
-The Commission is authorized to establish a jury, advisory group, or consult with Public Artists when reviewing an application or acquiring a piece of Public Art. - 6.
-The Commission shall submit an annual report to the City Council on its activities and shall report to the Mayor on a regular basis.
+No public art shall be acquired, loaned, or installed, nor shall existing public art be deaccessioned or removed from public places without prior review by the Commission. - (5) The Commission is authorized to establish a jury or advisory group, or consult with public artists when reviewing an application or acquiring a piece of public art. - (6) The Commission shall submit an annual report to the City Council on its activities and shall report to the Mayor on a regular basis.